-The Company's current stock repurchase program ("Repurchase Program") was announced on November 14, 2016 when the Board of Directors authorized the Company to repurchase up to \$1,000 million of its common stock on the open market or through privately negotiated transactions through December 31, 2019.
-On November 8, 2017, the Board of Directors authorized the Company to repurchase an additional \$500 million of its common stock, and on July 30, 2018, the Board of Directors authorized the Company to repurchase an additional \$500 million of its common stock, bringing the total amount authorized under the Repurchase Program to \$2,000 million.
-Also on July 30, 2018, the Board of Directors removed the termination date of the Repurchase Program.
+The Company's current stock repurchase program ("Repurchase Program") was announced on November 14, 2016 when the Board of Directors authorized the Company to repurchase up to \$1,000 million of its common stock on the open market or through privately negotiated transactions.
+On November 8, 2017, the Board of Directors authorized the Company to repurchase an additional \$500 million of its common stock, on July 30, 2018, the Board of Directors authorized the Company to repurchase an additional \$500 million of its common stock and on May 9, 2019, the Board of Directors authorized the Company to repurchase an additional \$1,000 million of its common stock, bringing the total amount authorized under the Repurchase Program to \$3,000 million.
+The Repurchase Program has no termination date.
 The timing and amount of stock purchases are subject to market conditions and corporate needs.
 The Repurchase Program may be modified, suspended or discontinued at any time at the Company's discretion.

-During the three months ended March 31, 2019, the Company repurchased approximately \$50 million of its common stock under the Repurchase Program, leaving \$395 million of authorized repurchases remaining under the Repurchase Program as of March 31, 2019.
+During the three and six months ended June 30, 2019, the Company repurchased approximately \$235 million and \$285 million, respectively, of its common stock under the Repurchase Program, leaving \$1,160 million of authorized repurchases remaining under the Repurchase Program as of June 30, 2019.